stackhpc/ansible-role-openhpc/README.md

 `openhpc_login_only_nodes`: Optional.
 If using "configless" mode specify the name of an ansible group containing nodes which are login-only nodes (i.e. not also control nodes), if required.
 These nodes will run `slurmd` to contact the control node for config.

+`openhpc_module_system_install`: Optional, default true.
+Whether or not to install an environment module system.
+If true, lmod will be installed.
+If false, You can either supply your own module system or go without one.

 ### slurm.conf

 `openhpc_slurm_partitions`: list of one or more slurm partitions.
 Each partition may contain the following values: